-THE FIRST BAIA MARE CONFERENCE ON LITERATURE FOR CHILDREN AND YOUNG ADULTS
+THE 2ND INTERNATIONAL CONFERENCE ON LITERATURE FOR CHILDREN AND YOUNG ADULTS

 Keynote speakers: